stakater/developer-handbook/content/iam/basics.md

 Each microservice should not have to do its own authentication, but it does need to do its own authorization.

-Each API should keep track of its own object-level permissions, and it can do so without anything more than a pre-validated userid or groupid.
+Each API should keep track of its own object-level permissions, and it can do so without anything more than a pre-validated `userid` or `groupid`.
 Simply record an object or row that has the id of the object, the id of the user or group, and a set of flags for which permissions they have on that object.
 That way, when a user tries to do an action on an object, we can join to the appropriate permissions object if it exists, and determine what the user can and can't do to that object.
 The point is, object-level-permissions exists in the microservice database store without extra user context.

 Using this approach we do not require extra user information for authorization such as the username and/or email address - that information is stored elsewhere and only required for authentication.